hmrc/income-tax-view-change/README.md

 ## Run the application

-To update from Nexus and start all services from the RELEASE version instead of snapshot
+To update from Nexus and start all services from the RELEASE version instead of snapshot:

 ```
 sm --start ITVC_BACKEND_ALL -f